 In 2015, our research team at Caring Medical published findings in the European Journal of Preventive Medicine investigating the role of Prolotherapy in the reduction of pain and symptoms associated with increased cervical intervertebral motion, structural deformity, and irritation of nerve roots.
-Irritation of nerve roots cause many of the symptoms and challanges our patients face.
+Irritation of nerve roots causes many of the symptoms and challenges our patients face.

 Twenty-one study participants were selected from patients seen for the primary complaint of neck pain.
 Following a series of Prolotherapy injections, patient-reported assessments were measured using questionnaire data, including range of motion (ROM), crunching, stiffness, pain level, numbness, and exercise ability, between 1 and 39 months post-treatment (average = 24 months).